joshbegley/nyt-latest/README.md

 **Did Juraj Slafkovský find his NHL identity?
 The Canadiens can only hope so**\
-`Slafkovský had a game Saturday in Ottawa that exemplified everything the Canadiens hope he can become when they are ready to win.`\
+`Slafkovský's game Saturday in Ottawa exemplified everything the Canadiens hope he can become when they are ready to win.`\
 https://nytimes.com/athletic/6153893/2025/02/23/juraj-slafkovsky-nhl-identity-canadiens/

 **Manchester United, an unlikely comeback and a search for existence**\